njkmr0027/developer.concur.com/CONTRIBUTING.md

 ### Pull Requests

-1. Please fork a copy of the [Preview repo]()* **coming soon** and clone to your machine.
+1. Please fork a copy of the [Preview repo](https://github.com/Preview-Dev-Center/developer.concur.com)* **coming soon** and clone to your machine.
 2. Create a new branch with a clear, descriptive name.
-3. Follow the guidelines outlined in the following [README file](https://github.com/sap-staging/developer.concur.com/blob/main/README.md) to set up you environment.
+3. Follow the guidelines outlined in the following [README file](https://github.com/sap-staging/developer.concur.com/blob/main/README.md) to set up your environment.
 4. Commit any changes to your branch.
 5. Push any changes to your fork.
 6. Open a Pull Request in the [Preview repo.]()* **coming soon**